BGDACIA/SQL/README.md

-Welcome to Chelsea's SQL Portfolio!
+# Chelsea Sherman's SQL Portfolio

+## Welcome to my SQL Portfolio!
 This code repository contains examples of SQL I've written.
+Feel free to take a look and reach out if you have any questions.